 Property and Equipment: The Foundation capitalizes all expenditures for property and equipment in excess of \$10,000.
 Property and equipment is recorded at historical cost if purchased or at fair market value at date of acquisition, if donated.
 Depreciation and amortization is provided using the straight-line method over estimated useful lives of the assets with such lives ranging from three to thirty-nine years.
-Depreciation expense is \$67,303 for the years ended June 30, 2016 and 2015.
+Depreciation expense is \$67,668 and \$67,303 for the years ended June 30, 2017 and 2016, respectively.

 Income Tax Matters: The Foundation is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation complies with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 740-10, relating to accounting for uncertain tax positions.
 ASC 740-10 prescribes a recognition threshold and measurement process for accounting for uncertain tax positions and also provides guidance on various related matters such a derecognition, interest, penalties and disclosures required.
-As of June 30, 2016 and 2015, the Foundation had no uncertain tax positions requiring accrual.
+As of June 30, 2017 and 2016, the Foundation had no uncertain tax positions requiring accrual.